About Chapman Freeborn

 We operate independently and therefore have the flexibility to select the best aircraft and operators to meet our clients’ needs.
 We have built mutually productive relationships with all players in the air charter industry – airlines, airports, handling agents, freight forwarders, control authorities and other related agencies.
 This allows us to facilitate all kinds of air charter operations, from an emergency relief airlift to a corporate roadshow, in a timely, cost-effective manner.

-Over 45 years’ experience
+50 years’ experience

 We have built a global network, with an established presence in most major commercial and aviation hubs.
 This, coupled with our volume buying power and airline relationships enables us to provide our clients with superbly competitive pricing.

 Global coverage, local service

 Our staff have up-to-the-minute access to the very latest information on aircraft availability and operating conditions as well as an extensive database that enables us to match aircraft to customer requirements within minutes.
 We can assist in fuel purchase, trip planning, permit applications and more, and can provide airport assistance and on board Flight Managers / Loadmasters if needed.

 Chapman Freeborn is a family member of Avia Solutions Group, the world’s largest ACMI (Aircraft, Crew, Maintenance, and Insurance) provider, with a fleet of 173 aircraft.

 The group also provides a range of aviation services including MRO (Maintenance, Repair, and Overhaul), pilot and crew training, ground handling, as well as a variety of associated services.
 Supported by 11,500 highly skilled aviation professionals, the group operates in 68 countries worldwide.